Ritesh001-Git/Observability-cheat-sheet/k8s-logging/EFK-Stack/README.md

 # EFK Stack (Elasticsearch, Fluentbit, Kibana)
 The EFK Stack is used for collecting, storing, and visualizing logs from applications running in Kubernetes.

+### Elasticsearch
+Elasticsearch is a distributed search and analytics engine that stores and indexes logs.
+It allows logs to be searched and retrieved quickly.

+### Fluent Bit
+Fluent Bit is a lightweight log collector and processor.
+It collects logs from Kubernetes containers, processes them, adds useful metadata, and sends them to Elasticsearch.

+### Kibana
+Kibana is a visualization and monitoring tool that connects to Elasticsearch.
+It provides a web interface to search, analyze, and visualize logs using dashboards and charts.

 ## Workflow
 ```
 Kubernetes Pods